Opinion research was conducted on behalf of Baker McKenzie in summer 2020 amongst 1,550 companies with turnover of USD1 billion or more.

 Each of the dimensions is equally weighted and therefore worth 25% of the overall score.

-The overall Connected Compliance Score (CCS) measures the extent to which corporates connect compliance across their organisation to manage risk and achieve competitive advantage.
+The overall Connected Compliance Score (CCS) measures compliance performance –– the extent to which corporates connect compliance across their organization and leverage compliance technology to manage risk and achieve competitive advantage.

 The CCS is the mean average of the sum of the scores in the four dimensions.